 Fire is the rapid oxidation of a material in the exothermic chemical process of combustion, releasing heat, light, and various reaction products.
-Fire are group into classes based on the source of its fuel.
-This the area of concentration for this article; Classes of Fire.
+Fire is grouped into classes based on the source of its fuel.
+This is the area of concentration for this article; Classes of Fire.

-- Class E Fires – These types of fires involving live electrical apparatus.
-(Technically ‘Class E’ doesn’t exists however this is used for convenience here)
+- Electrical Fires – These types of fires involve live electrical apparatus.
+(Technically ‘Class E’ doesn’t exist however this is used for convenience here)

 Class A Fire

-Class A fires are fires involving solids, i.e, it uses solid fuels.
-Example could be paper and cardboard, common in offices and manufacturing.
+Class A fires are fires involving solids, i.e., they use solid fuels.
+Examples could be paper and cardboard, common in offices and manufacturing.
 It could be furniture, or fixtures and fittings.
 It could even be the structure of the building.

 Class A fire is one of the most common types of fire because solids are the most common type of fuel and one that is hard to eliminate.

-Good housekeeping will help to keep materials like packaging and waste reduced, minimising risks.
+Good housekeeping will help to keep materials like packaging and waste reduced, minimizing risks.

 The only type of fire extinguisher that should be used on a class A fire is the water extinguisher.